mottalrd/rover/README.md

 ## Language

 Initially, I was given permission to attempt this challenge in Javascript as it is the language I have been using most recently and am most confident using.
-However, after some deep consideration, I have decided to complete the challenge in Ruby instead as I believe it is more suited to the object-oriented aspect of this task.
+However, after some consideration, I have decided to complete the challenge in Ruby instead as I believe it is more suited to the object-oriented aspect of this task.

 In keeping with OO principles, I have created various classes and modules with a single responsibility.

 * Cli: a module to take care of the command line interface.
 * Commands: a module containing two types of navigation methods.
-* MissionControl: a class to ....
+* MissionControl: a class to trigger mission events.
 * Plateau: a class that can create and display itself in a grid format.
 * Rover: a class that keeps track of all rovers and their behaviour.
 * Styling: a module containing styling methods.